 Sleep tracking could be improved

-The Amazfit GTS is a mid-range smartwatch that is very reminiscent of the Apple Watch thanks to a square design and a vibrant AMOLED display.
+The Amazfit GTS is a mid-range smartwatch that is very reminiscent of the Apple Watch thanks to its square design and vibrant AMOLED display.
 There’s a broad range of color choices, including blue, urban grey, and lilac purple.